Cabbage

 Health Benefits

-- Excellent source of vitamin K essential for bone metabolism and blood clotting regulation
+- Excellent source of vitamin K, essential for blood clotting and bone health

 Buying Guide